 Below I've compiled a few differences to help you understand the purpose of Tailwind better.

 Tailwind Tracks Pins VS Repins

 This is nice because it's a simple way to remind the users to pin other people's content while simultaneously moderating the group boards.
 Pinterest group boards only work when people collaborate and repin other people's pins.
 Tailwind Tribes enforce that factor.

-As a moderator, it's also incredibly easy to see who is NOT reciprocating and it's even easier to remove them.
-This helps keep the quality of the tribes healthy.
+As a moderator, it's also incredibly easy to see who is NOT reciprocating, and it's even easier to remove them.
+This helps keep the maintain high quality tribes.

 Easier to Join than Group Boards

 Most group boards require emailing an administrator (many of which don't reply).
 This can take a lot of time, with little return.

 However, with Tailwind, you only need a link, which I so kindly provided you with at the bottom of this page.
 With the link, you gain access instantly.

 Allows Other Members to Schedule Your Pins to be Posted on Their Boards